timothy-huang/my_blog/_posts/2022-05-17-How to add an email subscription form to your website with Jekyll and Netlify.md

 # Step 1: Add an html form to your website

 To collect information, you'll need to add an html form to your website.
-I would recommend adding it to the footer of your site, but you can put it whereever you think is reasonable.
+I would recommend adding it to the footer of your site, but you can put it wherever you think is reasonable.
 If you haven't worked much with html before, here's a code snippet to get you started.

 ```
 <form name="newsletter" method="POST" data-netlify="true">